 - I have a glorious three weeks in this country/city/beach town and no, I don’t intend to see everything possible in it!

-- Wearing thongs in the shower should only be a necessity if you’re room’s outdoor shower isn’t directly connected to your room.
+- Wearing thongs in the shower should only be a necessity if your room’s outdoor shower isn’t directly connected to your room.
 Literally no other reason.

 And if you see me there, come and join me!
 We can share a bottle of the nice wine together.
 It’s extremely comforting to know there are others out there just like me.
 So fess up, don’t be shy, you might be a flash packer too!

-For more articles like this, sign up to my newsletter OR share this blog on Facebook OR follow me @whoislexiconnors
+For more articles like this, sign up to my newsletter OR share this blog on Facebook OR follow me @avaycay on IG.

 Hey!
 In case you missed it, I recently wrote an article about how to maximise your annual leave in 2019 for Mamamia.
 If you’re needing to test out your flash-packer skills, best to lock in the leave now 😉